You Snooze, You Win

 “You need sleep to look good because of the way it affects muscle growth, body weight, your risk for heart disease, your ability to age well, and so many other things,” says Sara Mednick, PhD, author of Take a Nap!
 Change Your Life.
 Even a quick catnap reduces the effects of stress by lowering the hormone cortisol, and stress plays a major role in aging.

 More importantly, in a study of more than 23,000 adults conducted at Harvard School of Public Health, those who took regular naps had a 37 percent lower risk of dying from a heart attack than people who didn’t nap, and taking occasional naps lowered the risk by 12 percent.

 When we fall short of our optimum eight hours, napping helps our bodies carry out the regenerative tasks that only occur during sleep to keep us healthy, alert, and, yes, looking our best.

 Forty winks and weight loss

-“It sounds counterintuitive because you think you’re burning more calories by staying awake and active,” says Helene A. Emsellem, MD, director of the Center for Sleep and Wake Disorders in Chevy Chase, Maryland, and author of Snooze… or Lose!
+“It sounds counterintuitive because you think you’re burning more calories by staying awake and active,” says Helene A. Emsellem, MD, author of Snooze… or Lose!
 10 “No-War” Ways to Improve Your Teen’s Sleep Habits.
 “But you need to sleep to properly metabolize the calories you take in during the day.”

 According to a recent report by the Millennium Research Group, spas are quickly waking up to the marketing potential of sleep.
 “On some level, people anticipate that a spa will address more than a single dimension of their lives,” says Karen Koffler, MD, medical director of Canyon Ranch, in Miami, Florida.